ipetkov/crane/docs/API.md

 Extract a crate's name and version from its Cargo.toml file.

-The resulting `pname` attribute will be populated with the value of the Cargo.toml's `package.name` attribute, if present.
-Otherwise a placeholder value will be used.
+The resulting `pname` attribute will be populated with the value of the Cargo.toml's (top-level) `package.name` attribute, if present and if the value is a string.
+Otherwise `workspace.package.name` will be used if it is present _and_ the value is a string.
+Otherwise a placeholder version field will be used.

 The resulting `version` attribute will be populated with the value of the Cargo.toml's (top-level) `package.version` attribute, if present and if the